USA Customs Clearance Logo White

 APHIS has statutory authority for the protection of rosewood under the following federal statutes:

-Illegal Trafficking
+Illegal Trafficking of Rosewood

-Despite the laws and regulations across the planet, rosewood is the most trafficked timber species on earth.
-Senegalese loggers will cut down the rosewood trees, split them into logs and bring them to staging areas known as depots across the Gambian border.
-The logs are then brought to the Gambian capital, Banjul's, Atlantic port and loaded on ships.
+For instance, in Africa, Senegalese loggers will cut down the rosewood trees, split them into logs, and bring them to staging areas known as depots across the Gambian border.
+The logs are then exported, often using deliberately incorrect HTS codes to get through customs in other countries.

 30 Minute Licensed Expert Consulting Will Personally Guide You